-Picard is a Romance language spoken in the north east of France and neighbouring parts of Belgium by about 700,000 people.
+Picard is a Romance language spoken in the northern France and neighbouring parts of Belgium by about 700,000 people.
 Picard is classified as one of the langues d'oïl, like French, and belongs to the Gallo-Roman branch of Romance languages.
 Picard is similar to French and influenced by French, and as a result some people do not recognise it as a separate language.

 Picard is spoken the French region of Nord-Pas-de-Calais-Picardie, and also in Normandy.
 In 2011 there were about 500,000 speakers of Picard in France.
 In Belgium in parts of Wallonia, in the district of Tournai (Wallonie Picarde) and a part of the district of Mons.
 In 2007 there were about 200,000 speakers of Picard in Belgium.